Learning Multiple Tasks with Multilinear Relationship Networks: Introduction

 Learning inherent task relatedness is a hard problem, since the training data of different tasks may be sampled from different distributions and fitted by different models.
 Without prior knowledge on the task relatedness, the distribution shift may pose a major difficulty in transferring knowledge across different tasks.
 Unfortunately, if cross-task knowledge transfer is impossible, then we will overfit each task due to limited amount of labeled data.
 One way to circumvent this dilemma is to use an external data source, e.g. ImageNet, to learn transferable features through which the shift in the inductive biases can be reduced such that different tasks can be correlated more effectively.
-This idea has motivated some latest deep learning methods for learning multiple tasks \cite{cite:NIPS13DMTL,cite:CVPR14MSDL,cite:ICLR17MTLTF,cite:ICCV15MTRNN}, which learn a shared representation in the feature layers and multiple independent classifiers in the classifier layer but without inferring the task relationships.
+This idea has motivated some latest deep learning methods for learning multiple tasks \cite{cite:NIPS13DMTL,cite:CVPR14MSDL,cite:ICCV15MTRNN,cite:ICLR17MTLTF}, which learn a shared representation in feature layers and multiple independent classifiers in classifier layer.

+However, these deep multi-task learning methods do not explicitly model the task relationships.
 This may result in under-transfer in the classifier layer as knowledge can not be transferred across different classifiers.
-The literature's latest findings reveal that deep features eventually transition from general to specific along the network, and feature transferability drops significantly in higher layers with increasing task discrepancy \cite{cite:NIPS14CNN}, hence the sharing of all feature layers may be risky to negative-transfer.
-Therefore, it remains an open problem how to exploit the task relationship across different tasks while accounting for the feature transferability in task-specific layers of deep networks.
+Recent research also reveals that deep features eventually transition from general to specific along the network, and feature transferability drops significantly in higher layers with increasing task dissimilarity \cite{cite:NIPS14CNN}, hence the sharing of all feature layers may be risky to negative-transfer.
+Therefore, it remains an open problem how to exploit the task relationship across different deep networks while improving the feature transferability in task-specific layers of the deep networks.